cmfk-hamburg/site/src/content/en/call-for-film.md

 - The film is directed by a filmmaker from regions including but not limited to Mainland China, Macau, Taiwan, Hong Kong, Malaysia, Singapore, or of Chinese descent.
 - At least 50% of the creative team members (e.g., director, screenwriter, lead actors, cinematographer, editor) should be from regions encompassing Chinese-speaking communities or of Chinese/Chinese descent.
-- Except for silent films, at least 50% of the dialogue is in Chinese or Chinese dialects, or the main characters are from Chinese-speaking communities, or the theme involves Chinese culture/identity.
+- Except for non-dialogue films, at least 50% of the dialogue is in Chinese or Chinese dialects, or the main characters are from Chinese-speaking communities, or the theme involves Chinese culture/identity.

 Nationality restrictions for the director or main creative team members do not apply.
 To reduce the workload for the judges, please do not resubmit films that have been previously submitted to CFFH.

 ### Acceptable Film Types

-- Short and feature-length films: All genres and subjects are welcome.
+- Short and Mid/Feature-length films: All genres and subjects are welcome.
 TV series or corporate videos will not be accepted.
 - Expanded Cinema: Must be under 40 minutes and fall outside traditional film categorization, such as video art, engine films, poetic images, or docu-fiction, etc.

 ### Completion Date Requirement

-- Feature & short films: Completed after 2023-01-01.
+- Mid-length & Feature Films: Completed after 2023-01-01.
 - Expanded Cinema submissions: Completed after 2020-01-01.

 ### Film Duration Requirements

-- Mid-Long and Long Feature Film: 40 minutes or more
+- Mid-length & Feature Film: 40 minutes or longer
 - Short Film: Less than 40 minutes
 - Expanded Cinema: less than 40 minutes